kunduanshuman07/Azure-AZ900/README.md

 3. The best way to utilize the content is to download the repo ZIP and open the downloaded content in a text editor preferably VS code.

+4. Read the course overview file for the understanding of the weightage of the certification examination.

 All the best.........->